cloudfoundry-incubator/quarks-operator/docs/development.md

 - add the new resource to `addToSchemes` in `pkg/controllers/controller.go`.
 - add the new controller to `addToManagerFuncs` in the same file.
-- create a custom resource definition in `deploy/helm/cf-operator/templates/`
+- create a custom resource definition and add docs to `docs/crds`.

 ### Reconcile Results